arnowelzel/multicolumn-category-widget/readme.txt

 2. Example for the use in the frontend

 == Changelog ==

+= 1.0.24=
+* Updated plugin initialization as a preparation for WordPress 6.7.

 = 1.0.23=
 * Updated compatibility information for WordPress 6.6